lyannaliu/lyannaliu.github.io/modelsandmethods.md

 NN_model.fit(X_train, y_train_cat, epochs = 1, batch_size = 32,
              validation_split = 0.2, class_weight = class_weight)
 ```
 The model ran for 40 minutes.
-While it had what seems like a great loss score (and accuracy score), the model was absolute garbage.
-As we discuss in the results section, this is because it's accurately predicting all of the misses, but it's not predicting any of the hits.
+While it had what seems like a great loss score (and accuracy score), the model performed very poorly.
+As we discuss in the results section, this is because it is accurately predicting all of the misses, but none of the hits.

 <h3 id="3.6">3.6 Ensemble Model</h3>
-To create the overall ensemble model of all of the LastFM submodels, we chose to do a logistic regression on the sub models' predictions on the tune playlists.
+To create the overall ensemble model of all of the LastFM submodels, we chose to do a logistic regression on the sub-models' predictions on fresh data (denoted `tune` in the following code).

 ```python
 model_dict = {